-Now, we can measure the work done by multiplying total weight with height of weights movement, number of times the weights movements repeated.
-Let us consider that both of the weights have same mass m.
-So, total mass of the weights is 2m.
-So, the work done due to fall of weights vertically for h meters is 2mgh.
-Now say, total n repetitions of weight movements done before rising the temperature of the water to its measured value.
-Hence, total work done will be Here, all n, m, g and h are known, so, total work done can easily be calculated.
+Now, we can measure the work done by multiplying total weight with the height of weights movement, number of times the weights movements repeated.
+Let us consider that both of the weights have the same mass m.
+So, the total mass of the weights is 2m.
+So, the work done due to the fall of weights vertically for h meters is 2mgh.
+Now say, total n repetitions of weight movements done before raising the temperature of the water to its measured value.
+Hence, total work done will be Here, all n, m, g, and h are known, so, total work done can easily be calculated.

 Let us now consider, M is the mass of the water in the calorimeter.
 W' is the water equivalent of the calorimeter.
 So, total heat produced due to θ temperature rise of the water is, Q = (M + W')θ.
 Now, mechanical equivalent of heat

-After, this experiment, by putting all known values of m, g, h, n, M, W' and θ, we get, Here, in this experiment, potential energy of the falling mass is converted into the kinetic energy and finally to the heat energy.
+After, this experiment, by putting all known values of m, g, h, n, M, W' and θ, we get, Here, in this experiment, the potential energy of the falling mass is converted into the kinetic energy and finally to the heat energy.